15 Tips for Your First SOLO Camping Trip!

 Get yourself a small (1-2 person) tent that is under or around 2kg.
 If you can afford it – try something around 1 – 1,5kg.
 I am pretty happy with my Vango for a budget option.
 I hope to update it to something lighter, but its 2kg is pretty decent.

-EDIT: I recently updated to TarptTent Double Rainbow (no affiliation), which weighs about 1kg!
+EDIT: I recently updated to TarptTent Double Rainbow, which weighs about 1kg!
 I've used during my recent hiking in Canada and on Iceland and am really happy with it!
 Below you can see it parked on a camping platform in Quebec:

 2. Check your tent before you hit the trail!